 Not to mention the fact that those young adults on Instagram, in a few years, will become adults and still continue to be present on the platform.
 This, consequently, will increase the percentage of the adult demographic on Instagram.

-One of the topmost social media scheduling tools on the market is RecurPost with its unique social media bulk scheduling feature, RecurPost is amongst the best Coschedule Alternatives.
-You can create one-time posts or recurring updates using RecurPost’s social media scheduler, making RecurPost one of the best free Hootsuite Alternatives in the market.
+One of the topmost social media scheduling tools on the market is RecurPost with its unique social media bulk scheduling feature, RecurPost is among the best coschedule alternatives.
+You can create one-time posts or recurring updates using RecurPost’s social media scheduler, making RecurPost one of the best free hootsuite alternatives in the market.